Mackenzie North American Value Equity

 Mandate overview

-Performance was positive over the period and outperformed the benchmark.
+Performance was positive over the period and underperformed the benchmark.
 The Canadian market outperformed the U.S. market this past quarter (in local currency terms).
-Positive stock selection in the financials and industrials sectors in Canada contributed positively to returns relative to the benchmark.
-An underweight exposure to the information technology sector in Canada also contributed positively to returns.
+Positive stock selection in the communication services sector in Canada contributed positively to returns relative to the benchmark.
+An underweight position and negative stock selection in the information technology sector in Canada contributed negatively to returns.
+Negative stock selection in the industrials sector also detracted from overall performance.

-Mandate: Positive returns outperformed the benchmark.
+Mandate: Positive returns underperforming the benchmark

 Performance contributors